 • Pay period date range

 If an employer intends to alter an employee’s wage amount or rate, they have to follow Alaska’s wage change notice requirements by state.
-This means notifying their employees of any changes at least one payday before they occur.
+This means notifying employees of any changes at least one payday before they occur.

 Arizona